nathandao/ginatra/README.md

 # Todos

 - Provides options for diffrent servers support.
-- Refactor into a gem
+Currently only works with Rainbows
 - Install scripts to setup ```config.yml``` and ```data``` folder automatically.
-- API for author info
+- Web API for author info (Name, email, ...)